 What activities are there to do at Shandonvale?
 Across our 15,000 acre property you can freely explore, see some native wildlife, fish, relax, or take part helping us with our daily workings, like mustering and feeding stock.
 See The Shandonvale Experience for more details.

 What do I need to bring with me?
-A complimentary station breakfast basket will be offered on arrival, and guests are invited to share a family meal at the Shandonvale Station Homestead each evening.
-BYO lunches (Fly in / fly out private aircraft customers are welcome at the Homestead for lunch).
+A complimentary station breakfast basket will be offered on arrival.
+BYO lunches, snacks and dinner, or guests have the option to purchase outback station hampers.
 We also recommend you bring long-sleeved shirts, long pants, boots and a wide-brimmed hat.
 And don't forget your swimmers for our artesian bath experience.
 The sun can be hot during the day out here and you’ll be outside for a lot of the time.
 However from March to August it's cold at night so also bring a jacket and warm clothing.
-We provide a large selection of beer and champagne but please BYO spirits.